atthecodeface/grip/doc/configuration.md

 below) and provides values that may be overridden in repository descriptions.

+A configuration environment must resolve completely for an unconfigured grip repository to be configured using that configuration.

+A configuration environment must resolve completely if it is the configuration of a configured grip repository.

-The environment is part of the environment exported in .grip/local.env.sh.
+The configuration environment is part of the environment exported in .grip/local.env.sh; these values are also imported when grip commands are executed on a configured repository, subservient to any actual environment variables from the invoking shell.

 ## repository descriptions - <repo_name> -> git repository description